College Corps Logo

 May 1 Final Application Deadline

-May – June Fellowships announced
+June Fellowships Announced

-June – July Fellow onboarding
+June – July Fellow Onboarding*

-August Program Orientation
+August Program Orientation* and Service Term Begins

 Contact

-Our College Corps team is here to assist.
 Please email CollegeCorps@rcc.edu if you have questions about the program or application process.